 The Office of Admissions uses an individualized, holistic review process to consider each completed freshman application.
-Applications from students who do not qualify for automatic admission are reviewed to determine which students will be offered admission and to determine majors for those offered admission.
-Applications from students who do qualify for automatic admission are reviewed to make decisions about majors.
+Applications from students who qualify for automatic admission are reviewed to determine majors.
+Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about majors.